ucbds-infra/otter-grader/CONTRIBUTING.md

 # Contributing

 This project welcomes contributions and suggestions.
 Please submit a PR to the `master` branch with any updates.
-Make sure to update the `CHANGELOG.md` with any information about the contribution.
+Make sure to update the changelog with any information about the contribution.

 ## Environment Setup